 Other (income) expense, which includes state and local taxes, foreign currency exchange, minority interests in consolidated subsidiaries, equity in net income of affiliates and other non-operating expenses, was \$30 million in the six months ended June 30, 2001 as compared to \$1 million in the six months ended July 1, 2000.
-During the first quarter of 2001, we recorded a gain of \$12 million related to the sale of our Spanish wire business as well as a loss of \$3 million, of which approximately \$3 million was non-recurring, related to the transfer of accounts receivable under the ABS facility.
+During the first quarter of 2001, we recorded a gain of \$12 million related to the sale of our Spanish wire business as well as a loss of \$3 million related to the write-down of certain other assets to net realizable value.
+In addition, during the first six months of 2001, we recognized a discount of \$10 million, of which approximately \$3 million was non-recurring, related to the transfer of accounts receivable under the ABS facility.
 Excluding these non-recurring transactions, other (income) expense was \$37 million in the first six months of 2001.
 During the second quarter of 2000, we recorded a gain of \$37 million related to the sale of our sealants and foam rubber business.
 In addition, we recorded non-recurring expenses of \$14 million, which included the disposal of idle equipment.
-Excluding these non-recurring transactions, other (income) expense for the first six months of the current year as compared to the first six months of 2000.
+Excluding these non-recurring transactions, other (income) expense was \$24 million in the first six months of 2000.
 On an adjusted basis, the increase in other (income) expense for the first six months of the current year as compared to the first six months of the prior year was primarily due to a recurring discount of approximately \$7 million related to the transfer of accounts receivable under the ABS facility and an increase of approximately \$10 million in foreign currency exchange losses.